vijishmadhavan/PARSE-CLIP/README.md

 - It might struggle with huge datasets.
 - Colab free version will be slow.
 - We should have some idea about the dataset, random search wont work.
+- Have tried it only on Kaggle datasets.

 ## Acknowledgements